snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

     If OOM occurs during model loading, return to step 4, adjust `num_gpu` and `num_ctx`, re-create the model and re-run.

     - `num_gpu`: number of layers to be offloaded to GPUs.
 DeepSeek R1 has 61 layers.
 In my experience,
-        - For `DeepSeek-R1-UD-IQ1_M`, I can offload 7 layers on each of my RTX 4090 GPU (24 GB VRAM).
+        - For `DeepSeek-R1-UD-IQ1_M`, 7 layers can be offloaded to each of my RTX 4090 GPU (24 GB VRAM).
 I have four of them so I can offload 28 layers.
-        - For `DeepSeek-R1-Q4_K_M`, I can only offload 2 layers on the same 4090 GPU (which is a bit furstrating), with a total of 8 layers offloaded.
+        - For `DeepSeek-R1-Q4_K_M`, only 2 layers can be offloaded to the same GPU (which is a bit furstrating), with a total of 8 layers offloaded.
     - `num_ctx`: the size of the context window (default: 2048).
-You can keep it small at the beginning to allow the model to fit the memory, then you can increase
+You can keep it small at the beginning to allow the model to fit the memory, then you can increase it gradually until OOM occurs.

     You may also increase the swap space of your system to enlarge the available RAM.
 Details [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04).